mtingers/cxgame/README.md

 3. `pip install -r requirements.txt`
 4. `python setup.py install`

-After install, the command `cxgame` will be available.
+After install, the command `cxserve` will be available.
 Running it starts the exchange and feed servers with default options (see: `cxgame.server.main()`).

-# The Exchange Server (cxgame.server.CxExchange)
+# The Exchange & Feed Servers (cxgame.server.CxServer)

-The primary websocket server that runs the exchange:
+The primary websocket servers that run the exchange and broadcast feed:

 1. Registration and authentication.
 Stores user credentials.
 2. Stores user wallets (USD and crypto).